 So, what can you do to simplify your monster putts?

 "It sounds strange, but you have to approach those putts not like you're trying to make them," says Golf Digest 50 Best Teacher Kevin Weeks.
 "You want to go through your same routine as you would for any putt, and concentrate on a couple of simple things.
 Think about your line and your speed and get up and hit it.
 If you hit your line, you did your job, and all you can do is hope the hole catches it."

-Fringe putts present their own issues, especially if you're faced with a downhill one.
-A slight adjustment to your setup will make sure the ball gets a pure role.
-"Shift so about 75 percent of your weight is on your lead foot," says Weeks.
+If you find yourself just off the green, Weeks says that a slight adjustment to your setup will make sure the ball gets a pure roll through the fringe.
+"Shift about 75 percent of your weight is on your lead foot," he says.
 "That will launch the putt a bit, so it clears the fringe grass.
 On a downhill putt, the slope is going to take care of the speed.
 Make your regular read, go through your routine and make the stroke you'd use for a standard putt on the green."